 (2) The chair shall appoint at least two Board members to each ad-hoc committee.

-(3) The Board Chair shall appoint a Board member to chair each ad-hoc committee.
+(3) The Board Chair may appoint a Board member to chair each ad-hoc committee.

 Section 4.
 Standing Committees.
 1) Any committees that will extend beyond 12 months must be established as Standing Committees by Board action and meet the requirements of this section.